covid 19 & opening our campsite safely

-Prior to your arrival you will receive an email from us asking if you or any of your family members have displayed any covid symptoms in the last 14 days or if you have been contacted by the test and trace team.
+Prior to your arrival you will receive an email from us asking if you or any of your family members have displayed any covid symptoms or if you have been contacted by the test and trace team.
 If the answer is yes then you must follow government advice and self-isolate at home and not travel to us for your holiday.

 If when you are staying with us you or any of your family / group members start to display covid symptoms then you must travel home immediately.
 If you are unable to do this and need to isolate in our accommodation then you will be liable to pay the additional cost for the rental for additional days you require to stay.